 Plugging these into the Lagrangian and ignoring terms higher than first order, we see that the Lagrangian is invariant under this transformation.

 My main problem with all of this is that I don't understand what the physical nature of an infinitesimal transformation actually is.
-All I got from the above was that if you do this formal calculation by following rules like "only work to first order in $\delta$," then the Lagrangian is invariant.
+All I got from the above was that if you do this formal calculation by following rules like "only work to first order in δ," then the Lagrangian is invariant.
 This is in contrast to the case where we have an actual transformation, like a rotation, where there is no question about what is going on physically.

 I would also like to know how all of this relates to rigorous mathematics.
 In mathematics, I can't recall ever using infinitesimals in an argument or calculation, so it would be useful if there was some way of formulating the above in terms of limits/ derivatives/ differential forms (for example).
-I sense a connection to Lie Algebras, as the infinitesimal version of the rotation is $(I+A)$ where $I$ is the identity matrix and $A$ is an element of the Lie Algebra of $SO(2)$.
+I sense a connection to Lie Algebras, as the infinitesimal version of the rotation is (I+A) where I is the identity matrix and A is an element of the Lie Algebra of SO(2).

 Here are some questions whose answers I believe may be useful to me (feel free to answer some or all):